redis/redis-om-python/README.md

 </details>

-## ➡ Why Redis Velvet?
+## ➡ Why Redis OM?

-Redis Velvet is a library of high-level tools that help you build modern Python applications with Redis.
+Redis OM is a library of high-level tools that help you build modern Python applications with Redis.

 This *preview release* includes our first major component: a **declarative model class** backed by Redis.